 - Sauce: Heat oil in non-stick pan and add onions, green chilies, and garlic and sauté till the onions are golden brown in color.

-- Add tomato ketchup, red chili sauce, and cool till oil starts to separate from the mixture.
+- Add tomato ketchup, red chili sauce, and cook till oil starts to separate from the mixture.

 - Add soya sauce and vinegar to it and mix well.